lupyuen/pinetime-rust-mynewt/rust/app/src/companion.md

   with NmpBase       //  Get and set SMP Message Header implements NmpReq  //  SMP Request Message
 {
-  //  NmpBase base;  //  Will not be encoded: `codec:"-"`

   NmpMsg Msg() { return MsgFromReq(this); }

   /// Encode the SMP Request fields to CBOR